 The coding style is enforced using isort and black.
 Moreover, we use Google Style docstrings, which might be best learned by example.
 The documentation, including the docstrings, are written using reStructuredText, with examples in the following cheatsheet.
-To ensure the integrity of the code, we also try to provide many test functions, which are typically contained in separate modules in sub-packages called tests.
-These tests can be ran using scripts in the tests subfolder in the root folder.
+To ensure the integrity of the code, we also try to provide many test functions, contained in the separate sub-folder tests.
+These tests can be ran using scripts in the scripts subfolder in the root folder.
 This folder also contain a script tests_types.sh, which uses mypy to check the consistency of the python type annotations.
 We use these type annotations for additional documentation and they have also already been useful for finding some bugs.

 We also have some conventions that should make the package more consistent and thus easier to use.
 For instance, we try to use properties instead of getter and setter methods as often as possible.
-Because we use a lot of numba justin-time compilation to speed up computations, we need to pass around (compiled) functions regularly.
+Because we use a lot of numba just-in-time compilation to speed up computations, we need to pass around (compiled) functions regularly.
 The names of the methods and functions that make such functions, i.e. that return callables, should start with 'make' where the wildcard should describe the purpose of the function being created.